 Private healthcare provides comfortable and quality treatment, as well as allowing you to skip the sometimes very long NHS queues.
 You probably know that private medical insurance can be pretty expensive.
 But there are ways to make health insurance more accessible, and allow private healthcare to become a reassuring safety net rather than a costly burden.

-Three steps to help you find cheaper insurance:
+Three steps to help you find cheaper health insurance:

 - Get a health insurance quote from activequote.com, so you know your starting point in terms of cost, before we explain how you can reduce those numbers.

-- Join our Private Medical Insurance group, which offers a discount of up to 20% on health insurance from Health-on-line.
+- Join our Private Medical Insurance group, which offers a £100 voucher and 50% off gym membership with health insurance from a AXA PPP.